UEFA Euro 1996 qualifying: Ranking of second-placed teams

 The runners-up of each of the eight groups were ranked in a table to decide which seven of them would qualify.
 The best six runners-up would qualify automatically, while the two worst would compete in a play-off at a neutral venue to determine the final qualifier.
-As one group had five teams and the others had six, results against fifth and sixth placed teams were not factored in (despite the fact that discarding results against sixth placed teams would’ve been sufficient).
+Only games against teams ranked first, third and fourth in the group counted for the purpose of this ranking.